MR

 However, you must meet the following requirements to apply for the OAS pension online:

-• Be one month after your 65 birthday
+• Be at least one month past your 64th birthday

 • Live in Canada currently